Tom Scholz: Career

 Scholz had a keen interest in music and began recording demos in his home studio while working at Polaroid.
 He spent six years unsuccessfully submitting demos to record companies.

 Eventually the demos attracted the interest of Epic Records, who signed Scholz and singer Brad Delp to a recording contract.
 Scholz believed his demos were good enough for release as Boston's debut album, but Epic told Scholz to re-record the demos.
 Most of the guitar, bass, and keyboards were performed by Scholz, although other players were involved sporadically throughout the recordings, most notably drummer Jim Masdea.
 Epic did not want the album recorded entirely in Scholz's home as Scholz had intended (the label suggested using a recording studio), but most of what ended up on the album had indeed been recorded by Scholz in his basement.
 While the album was being completed, Scholz and Delp added three additional local musicians to round out the band, who played little if anything on the record itself: bassist Fran Sheehan, guitarist Barry Goudreau and drummer Sib Hashian.

 The album was released in 1976 and became the biggest-selling debut album by any artist up to that time.
 The single "More Than a Feeling" has become a rock classic.
 The band also quickly became a popular live act.

 Scholz's reputed perfectionism delayed the follow-up album, Don't Look Back, for two years.
 When it was finally released, he was unhappy with the result, claiming that it was released under pressure from the record company.
 Scholz then declared he would not release any more music unless he was completely satisfied with the final product.
 Consequently, Boston's third album, Third Stage, did not appear until 1986.
 That album was certified 4× platinum, and "Amanda" reached the top of the singles chart.
 Scholz and Brad Delp were the only members of the original group to appear on the album.

 Scholz also started his own line of guitar effects under the name Rockman.
 Among the many Rockman effects available, one could reproduce the unique "Boston" guitar sound.
 The boxes were arranged in cabinets and played through an (analog) stereo signal path.
-The originals have today become collectors' items.
+The originals have today become collector's items.

 After Brad Delp's suicide in March 2007, his adult children organized a concert in his memory on August 19, 2007, at the Bank of America Pavilion in Boston and invited the group to perform.
 Fran Cosmo was unable to sing because of a vocal injury, so Scholz invited guest singers to appear in his place, including Michael Sweet from Stryper and long time Boston fan Tommy DeCarlo who, after auditioning for Scholz, made a guest appearance on lead vocals.
 DeCarlo would later become the lead singer for Boston.
 Early Boston members Barry Goudreau and Fran Sheehan also appeared, joining Scholz on stage for the first time in over 25 years.